edbmuller/gulp-compression/README.md

 # gulp-compression
-Gulp basic setup to compress lots of files, whitout needing to import the files in a bundler (like webpack)
+> Gulp basic setup to compress lots of files, whitout needing to import the files in a bundler (like webpack).